Major Facilities Projects

 City facilities are critical to the delivery of a broad range of services to the public.
 Richmond is a growing community and the City of Richmond is committed to investing in infrastructure to meet community needs.
-In December 2016, Richmond City Council approved a priority list of major facility projects for the period of 2016-2026, which includes the following facilities:
+City Council approved a priority list of major facility projects for the period of 2016-2026 including the facilities below.

 Other new priority projects may arise over time as community needs change or other funding opportunities become available.

 Facility development projects typically consist of many stages of advanced planning and design leading up to occupancy, including: project initiation, program development, site selection, concept design, form and character, enabling works, detailed design and construction implementation.
 From conception through opening to the public, the process generally takes three to seven years to implement.
 It is important to note that not all projects will include all of the stages listed or conduct stages in the same sequential order.

 Location: Steveston Village (currently located at 4111 Moncton Street)

 On September 23, 2019, Council approved the 60,350 sq. ft. program for the Steveston Community Centre and Library replacement, which was developed from feedback gathered through public engagement.
 On December 15, 2020, Council approved the site for the new facility to be located in the southeast quadrant of Steveston Park.
 The new facility will support a local community centre and library programs, regional tournaments and events, and allow for future population growth.

 Council has approved the program, site location, floor plans and concept design for the new facility, as well as a budget of $90 million to complete the design and construction of the facility.
 Site preparation began October 2022 with an anticipated opening in 2026.
 As work progresses, this page will continue to be updated.

 Visit Steveston Community Centre and Richmond Public Library - Steveston Branch for more information on the programs and services currently offered.

 Capstan Community Centre